Metric Oja Depth, New Statistical Tool for Estimating the Most Central Objects

 \subsubsection{Hypersphere dataset}

 In this experiment, we generated samples of points on a $p$-dimensional unit hypersphere $\mathcal{X}$.
-As a metric $d$ we used the usual arc length distance.
-Each point $X_i$ was simulated by generating the $p$-dimensional random vector $Z_i$ from $\mathcal{N}_p(\lambda 1_p, I_p)$, where $1_p$ is a vector of ones and $\lambda \neq 0$, and then taking $X_i := Z_i/\| Z_i \|$.
-By symmetry, this strategy leads to the most central object always being equal to $\mu = \mathrm{sign}(\lambda) (1/\sqrt{p}) 1_p$ and the absolute value of the parameter $\lambda$ controls the spread of the points; the larger the value of $| \lambda |$, the more closely the points are concentrated around the location.
-For the outliers we used $\lambda = -1$ and for the bulk $\lambda = 5$, meaning that the two distributions have their most central points on the opposite sides of the hypersphere, see Figure D.1 in Appendix D for an illustration.
+As a metric $d$, we used the usual arc length distance.
+Each point $X_i$ was simulated by first generating the $p$-dimensional random vector $Z_i \sim \mathcal{N}_p(\lambda 1_p, I_p)$, where $1_p$ is a vector of ones and $\lambda \neq 0$, and then taking $X_i := Z_i/\| Z_i \|$.
+By symmetry, this strategy leads to the most central object always being equal to $\mu = \mathrm{sign}(\lambda) (1/\sqrt{p}) 1_p$ and the absolute value of the parameter $\lambda$ controls the spread of the points: the larger the value of $| \lambda |$, the more closely the points are concentrated around $\mu$.
+For the outliers we used $\lambda = -1$ and for the bulk $\lambda = 5$, meaning that the two distributions have their most central points on the opposite sides of the hypersphere; see Figure C.1 in Appendix C for an illustration.

-The simulation thus has three parameters, $\varepsilon$, $p$, $n$, and we use for them the same values as in the earlier simulation.
-As shown in Figure \ref{fig:est_error_sph} and its relative version presented in Appendix D, the performance of each metric depth function on the hypersphere dataset is very similar to their performance on the correlation data.
-We have omitted the timing results for the sphere simulation as they were visually almost identical to Figure \ref{fig:time_corr}.
+The simulation thus has three parameters, $\varepsilon$, $p$ and $n$, which are set to the same values as in the earlier simulation.
+As shown in Figure \ref{fig:est_error_sph} and its relative version presented in Appendix C, the performance of each metric depth function on the hypersphere dataset is very similar to its performance on the correlation data.
+We have omitted the timing results for the sphere simulation, as they were visually almost identical to those in Figure \ref{fig:time_corr}.